Quiz: Are You Thriving On-Trail? Or Just Surviving?

 Pop Quiz Summary:

-Being in survival mode takes a lot of extra energy and puts unnecessary worry on the mind.
+Being in survival mode takes energy and puts unnecessary worry on the mind.
 When your thriving though, you become a producer of energy and are more at peace with yourself.
 Only by checking in can you know where you’re at, whether you’re in the middle of a long-distance hike or just living.

 Interested in sharing your results?
 Leave your score below and tell us what you think you’re doing right, and what you think you could do to improve your score.
 I look forward to hearing what you have to say.